SAP/yeoman-ui/CONTRIBUTING.md

 The possible commits types prefixes are limited to those defined by [conventional-commit-types][commit_types].
 This promotes a clean project history and enabled automatically generating a changelog.

-The commit message format will be inspected both on a git pre-commit hook and during the central CI build and will **fail the build** if issues are found.
+The commit message format will be inspected both on a Git pre-commit hook and during the central CI build and will **fail the build** if issues are found.

 It is recommended to use `git cz` to construct valid conventional commit messages.